open-neuroscience/FENS-2022/index.markdown

 <div id="openflexure-2">
 </div>

->13:40: **Richard Bowman**, Centre for Photonics and Photonic Materials University of Bath, UK
+>13:40: **Joe Knapper**, Centre for Photonics and Photonic Materials University of Bath, UK
 >
 >- <a href="https://doi.org/10.1063/1.4941068">OpenFlexure</a>, - An Open-Source 3D-printed microscope, including a precise mechanical stage to move the sample and focus the optics.
 <br/><br/>